20Whey/20Whey.github.io/public/content/Profile.md

 ## About
  -Hello, I am a graduate from Falmouth University.
 Wherein I completed the BA Hons Game Development: Programming course.
 I have worked on multiple projects with a variety of different specialisms - Audio, Designers ect.
 I feel most at home working on AI and pathfinding systems, however I'm happy to take on whatever new challenges and problems might come my way.
-In my spare time, I program systems and characters for Minecraft servers. site created by
+In my spare time, I program systems and characters for Minecraft servers.
+Portfolio template by Eldora Boo: https://www.linkedin.com/in/eldoraboo/

 ## Contact